-Sometimes we go as far as getting the furniture in place and some nice bedding on the bed, but then we just never really get around to finishing the space.
+Sometimes we go as far as furnishing our bedroom and making the bed, but then we just never really get around to finishing the space.

 What could you do this week to make your master bedroom a more restful and inviting space?

 More design tips.